CoderDojoZH/workshops/lua-love/tutorial/learning-lua.md

 As explained in the Getting started chapters for [Linux](TODO), [Mac OS X](TODO), and [Windows](TODO), depending on your operating system and your personal preferences you can run your program by:

-- linux / termina
+- Linux / terminal
-- UI / Windows / OS X
+- Windows / OS X / UI

 You're invited to create a test Lua file and retype in there each snippet you'll find in this chapter and try it out to check how it works.